Big Sing in the Desert

 Arriving: You may like to arrive a day or so early to explore the region.
-We will provide transport from either Alice Springs Airport or your Alice Springs hotel to Ross River Resort on Thursday 20 April 2023.
+We provide transport from either Alice Springs Airport or your Alice Springs hotel to Ross River Resort on Thursday.

-Departing: Big Sing finishes at 3pm, Sunday 23 April 2023 and we recommend that your return flights be booked for Monday 24 April or later.
-Please note Tuesday 25 April is the Anzac Day public holiday.
-We will provide transport from Ross River Resort to your Alice Springs hotel or to the airport (if needed) on Sunday 23 April.
+Departing: Big Sing finishes at 3pm, Sunday and we recommend that your return flights be booked for Monday or later.
+We provide transport from Ross River Resort to your Alice Springs hotel or to the airport (if needed) on Sunday 23 April.

-The cost of transport to and from Ross River is $50 each way.
+The cost of transport to and from Ross River is $TBA each way.